R-a-Moore/intro_virtualisation/README.md

 ![virtualisation](https://user-images.githubusercontent.com/47668244/184348268-2c07ba64-5b6f-469c-b044-ffd70709f2d8.png)

-1. developer, using vagrant, makes virtual machine, connecting to it using terminal commands,
+1. developer, using vagrant, makes virtual machine, 2.connecting to it using terminal commands,
-2. all of which are running on VirtualBox
+3 & 4. all of which are running on VirtualBox
-3.

 ## Vagrant and VirtualBox